kaluzny-konrad/Project-VideoStreamingPlatform-Next-Prisma-Stripe-Uploadthing/README.md

 - [ ] SetUp Cache: Redis, Upstash (?)
 - [ ] SetUp Logs: Add logs to the app
 - [ ] The "images.domains" configuration is deprecated.
 Please use "images.remotePatterns" configuration instead.
+- [ ] Feature: when u end one subchapter, then is auto redirect to next after X seconds.
+- [ ] Feature: Edit modals should be closed after save
+- [ ] Feature: Adding files to Course
+- [ ] Feature: Subchapter edited by modal
+- [ ] Feature: Subchapter - add video modal
+- [ ] Big Feature: Add user progress in course

 ### V 0.X
 - [ ] Features: Course page - questions to subChapters - backend